mehdiamrane/habx-front-test/README.md

 ## Potential improvements

 Since I decided to use the packages and tools included in the project, I knew I was going to spend more time getting to know these tools.
 Because of this, I didn't have time to add tests or animations.
+Oh, and it's not responsive...

 ## Feedbacks